 CITRUS – ORANGE AND LEMON SLICES

-Citrus is a fresh fragrance that help eliminate bad odours, first, slice your fruit and dry them slowly in the oven.
-These can be added to the firelighters stage of building your fire.
+Citrus is a fresh fragrance that helps eliminate foul odours, first, slice your fruit then dry them slowly in the oven.
+These can then be added at the firelighters stage of building your fire.

 Tip!
 Use dried apple slices for a sweeter, fruity scent.

-I love the scent of cinnamon, it reminds me of apple pie and mulled wine.
-To create this pleasing and comforting aroma you just need one… or maybe two of these sticks to have the sweetest scent coming from your fire.
-Cinnamon comes from the bark of a tree, so it naturally is made for burning.
+I love the scent of cinnamon; it reminds me of apple pie and mulled wine.
+To create this pleasing and comforting aroma, you need one or two of these sticks to have the sweetest scent from your fire.
+Cinnamon comes from a tree’s bark, so it is naturally made for burning.

 HERBS FROM THE GARDEN

 You may have some sage, rosemary or lavender leaves in your garden.
-You could gather a few sprigs and allow them to dry naturally.
-Tied together these make for a lovely subtle ‘bouquet garni’ for a fragrant fire.
+You could gather a few sprigs then allow them to dry naturally.
+Tied together, these make for a lovely subtle ‘bouquet garni’ for a fragrant fire.

 FRAGRANT AND ESSENTIAL OILS

-Lastly, if you have a favourite fragrance that can’t be sourced naturally, why not try some fragrant oils, or essential oils?
-Some of my favourites are: eucalyptus, cedarwood, frankincense, sandlewood and juniper berry.
+Lastly, if you have a favourite fragrance that can’t be sourced naturally, why not try some fragrant essential oils?
+Some of my favourites are eucalyptus, cedarwood, frankincense, sandalwood and juniper berry.
 A few drops added to your firewood before burning is all you need.

-Have a great autumn/winter season with Nene Valley Firewood kiln dried and naturally seasoned wood logs.
+Have a great autumn/winter season with Nene Valley Firewood kiln-dried logs.